vackosar/vackosar.github.io/_posts/2022-04-10-googles-pathways-language-model-and-chain-of-thought.md

 Greedy:
 - No, because an airplane typically travels around 500-600 miles per hour, and the bathroom is usually located in the back of the plane.

+PaLM: Model Output: 300 miles per hour is about 480 km/h.
+This is about the speed of a commercial airplane.
+Clouds are usually below airplanes, so Jennifer is probably on an airplane.
+The answer is "yes".

 #### Logical Inference 2
 ```